Property Management in Washington DC: Living in NoMa

-This article is part of a series on the Capitol Hill neighborhoods of Washington D.C.
+This article is part of a series on the Capitol Hill neighborhoods of Washington, D.C.
 In this article, you can read about the distinctive character and identity of the fast-growing NoMa area.
-If you are planning to become a landlord in NoMa, this information will assist you as you market your rental home to prospective tenants in the neighborhood or select an experienced property management company.
+If you plan to become a landlord in NoMa, this information will assist you as you market your rental home to prospective tenants in the neighborhood or select an experienced property management company.

 Facts and Figures

 In the late 19th century, NoMa was defined as an area west of North Capitol Street and was populated by Irish refugees.
 Construction and the introduction of transit systems in the area also motivated the neighborhood’s redesign in the early 20th century.
-However, by the late 1990s and early 2000s, NoMa began to experience a revitalization through new development and a growing transportation infrastructure.
-Today, the area once considered blighted is home to a wealth of new luxury apartment buildings, office buildings and construction sites for coming developments.
-Prospective residents will be attracted by the area’s distinctive character, transportation options, and potential for growth.
+However, by the late 1990s and early 2000s, NoMa experienced revitalization through new development and growing transportation infrastructure.
+Today, the area once considered blighted is home to a wealth of new luxury apartment buildings, office buildings, and construction sites for coming developments.
+Prospective residents will be attracted by the area’s distinctive character, transportation options, and growth potential.